semperos/techylinguist-site/content/posts/2011/07/16/clojure-development-environment.md

 ## Clojure Development Environment ##

-There are only two important things to remember about your Clojure development environment:
+There are only two important things to remember about setting up your Clojure development environment:

  1. Don't let it get in the way of learning Clojure.
  2. Don't let it get in the way of learning Clojure.